SQL

 Without this step, the query will fail with an error about missing full-text indexes.

-SQL Query for String CONTAINS with Multiple Columns
+SQL Query for Multiple Columns and Search Terms

 SELECT *